t-bendet/Minecraft_JS_2D/pseudo.md

 - [ ] randomization how?? onorder shapes loke clouds
 - [ ] media queries
 - [ ] fonts animations and shits
+- [ ] Q : add animation for landing and explantion?